Excoriate/terraform-aws-codeartifact/examples/foundation/advanced-oidc/README.md

 ## Testing with Fixtures

-This example includes fixtures for testing:
+This example includes fixtures for testing various OIDC scenarios:

-1.  **default.tfvars** - Default configuration with OIDC disabled.
+1.  **default.tfvars** - Default configuration (OIDC disabled, other components disabled by default).
+Results in no resources created.
-2.  **disabled.tfvars** - Disables the entire module.
+2.  **disabled.tfvars** - Disables the entire module (`is_enabled = false`).
+Results in no resources created.
-3.  **advanced-oidc.tfvars** - Enables OIDC and defines multiple roles.
+3.  **advanced-oidc.tfvars** - Enables OIDC provider creation and defines multiple roles.
 Customize this file with your specific provider URL, conditions, and policies.
+Only OIDC resources will be created unless you override `is_kms_key_enabled`, etc.
+4.  **oidc-existing.tfvars** - Enables OIDC but uses an existing provider (looked up by URL) and defines roles to trust it.
+Only OIDC roles will be created unless you override other feature flags.

 ### Using Makefile